vuejs/vuefire/docs/guide/auth.md

 ### Wait for the user to be loaded

 The `useCurrentUser()` composable will give you an `undefined` value until the user is loaded.
 It will then become `null` or the user object itself.
 If you need to wait for the user to be loaded in a declarative fashion, you can use the `useIsCurrentUserLoaded()` composable.
-Internally it's just a computed property that returns `true` when if user is not `undefined`.
+Internally it's just a computed property that returns `true` when the user is not `undefined`.

 There is also a `getCurrentUser()` function that returns a promise of the current user.
 This is useful if you want to wait for the user to be loaded before doing anything.
 You can, for example, await it within a navigation guard: